dakujem/oliva-tree/README.md

-# Oliva Tree Utilities for PHP
+# Oliva Tree
-Simple utility for handling tree structures in PHP.
+**Oliva Tree** is a powerful yet simple to use utility for handling tree structures in PHP.

 Useful for handling **tree data stored in database** or for performing **search** and **filter** operations on arbitrary tree structures.